Ollama

 Specifying agent models

-When creating agents, you must specify the LLM and embedding models to use via a handle.
+When creating agents on your self-hosted server, you must specify both the LLM and embedding models to use via a handle.
 You can additionally specify a context window limit (which must be less than or equal to the maximum size).